-Startups based in the U.S. might also consider Indiegogo’s equity crowdfunding offering—where you can submit your campaign for consideration to investors on the platform looking for a financial stake in your company.
+Startups based in the US might also consider Indiegogo’s equity crowdfunding offering—where you can submit your campaign for consideration to venture capital firms looking for a financial stake in your company.

 Whereas many of the top crowdfunding sites support limited-run campaigns, Patreon was made for creators and internet personalities with loyal audiences to generate recurring revenue through paid memberships.
-You can choose to let patrons pay “per month” for special community perks, or pay “per Creation” to incentivize you to create more.
+You can choose to let patrons pay per month for special community perks, or per creation to incentivize you to create more.

 Patreon creators offer all kinds of exclusive perks based on different payment tiers, such as exclusive content, branded swag, sneak peeks, shoutouts, and more.
 If you’re a creator who regularly ships new content and has a sizable online fan base, it might be worth creating a Patreon page.